R.W. Corns Building #316

 Other times by appointment

-The OWU Writing Center in the Sagan Academic Resource Center offers a year-long internship for juniors and seniors interested in the teaching of writing.
+The OWU Writing Center in the Sagan Academic Resource Center offers internships and peer tutoring positions for sophomores, juniors, and seniors interested in the teaching of writing.

-After extensive training in writing theory and tutoring skills and practices, Writing Center interns work approximately five hours a week with individual students in the Writing Center and complete a substantive individual or collaborative research project.
+After training in tutoring principles and practices, Writing Center interns and peer tutors work independently with students in the Writing Center and during walk-in hours in Beeghly Library.